Mostafa1Jamal1/alx-low_level_programming/0x0F-function_pointers/README.md

 - You have to use `atoi` to convert arguments to int
 - You are not allowed to use any kind of loop
 - You are allowed to use a maximum of 3 `if` statements

+`100-main_opcodes.c` a program that prints the opcodes of its own main function.
+- Usage: `./main number_of_bytes`
+- Output format:
+-- the opcodes should be printed in hexadecimal, lowercase -- each opcode is two char long
+-- listing ends with a new line
+-- see example
+- You are allowed to use `printf` and `atoi`
+- You have to use `atoi` to convert the argument to an `int`
+- If the number of argument is not the correct one, print `Error`, followed by a new line, and exit with the status `1`
+- If the number of bytes is negative, print `Error`, followed by a new line, and exit with the status `2`
+- You do not have to compile with any flags